karlseguin/cache.zig/readme.md

 First, the key will be cloned and managed by the cache.
 The caller does not have to guarantee its validity after `put` returns.

 `value` will be similarly managed by the cache.
-If `T` defines a method `deinit`, the cache will call `value.deinit(allocator: std.mem.Allocator)` whenever an item is removed from the cache (for whatever reason, including expiration, an explicit call to `cache.del`, or if the cache frees space when it is full).
+If `T` defines the method `removedFromCache`, the cache will call `value.removedFromCache(allocator: std.mem.Allocator)` whenever an entry is removed from the cache (for whatever reason, including expiration, an explicit call to `cache.del`, or if the cache frees space when it is full).
 The `Allocator` passed to `deinit` is the `Allocator` that the cache was created with - this may or may not be an allocator that is meaningful to the value.

+The cache makes no guarantee, and has no way to ensure, `removedFromCache` won't be immediately called after a `get` returns the entry (either from the same or a different thread).

 The third parameter is a `cache.PutConfig`: